willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 Sunday, 4 October 2015

-  - Found a *bizarre* bug whereeby the colour-coding in my shell settings was causing `bwa mem` to add colour-code escaped characters to the outputed `..sam` files (but only sometimes because it wants me to doubt my sanity).
+  - Found a *bizarre* bug whereby the colour-coding in my shell settings was causing `bwa mem` to add colour-code escaped characters to the outputed `..sam` files (but only sometimes because it wants me to doubt my sanity).
 I have edited my script to pass the call to named variables in the `bwa mem` command through `sed` to trip out any color-codes that make it that far.
   - Now re-re-running.